z0on/AFS-analysis-with-moments/README.md

 Run all commands in `[contrast].modsel.runs` file.
 This is the most computaitonally intensive thing I have ever done - there are 6 x 108 x 10 model runs, requiring 1 hour each.
 Best run these on an HPC cluster, in parallel!
 All the screen output is going to be collected in a file, `p12.modsel` in this case.
 >Note: some model runs may not finish in 1 hour; just kill them.
 These are hopeless runs where the parameter search algorithm is stuck, they will have horrible fit even if they eventually finish.

-The results file that is supposed to be created after running all this will be `[contrast].modsel.res`.

 Then, to summarize results and write the list of commands for the next step (bootstrapping the winnign model):
 ```bash
 Rscript ~/AFS-analysis-with-moments/modSel_summary.R modselResult=p12.modsel args="p1 p2 16 16 0.02 0.005"